bockp/Edge-Detection-project/edge.md

 **Eq.9: Gaussian filter [^DER1987]**

 Currently, several plugins using this method have been developed for ImageJ: the Edge Detection, using Canny-Deriche filtering, by Thomas Boudier, the Edge Detector by Carmelo Pulvirenti, able to use other operators (LoG, DoG) and FeatureJ Edges by Erik Meijering.

-All of them require from the user a Gaussian kernel value or another similar parameter, which will be involved in the initial treatment step by the Gaussian filter, and will define the width of the neighborhood in which only a single peak will be identified, and the low and high threshold value.
-As we haven't managed to make the Carmelo Pulvirenti plugin work, it was not used in this analysis.
-Also, the latest review on its plugin was in July 2007, whereas it was in April 2015 for the Thomas Boudier plugin and December 2015 for the Erik Meijering plugin according to the github of the plugin.
+All of them require from the user to specify the standard deviaiton for a Gaussian kernel, which will be involved in the initial processing step by the Gaussian filter, and will define the width of the neighborhood in which only a single peak will be identified.
+The two other parameters are the low and high threshold value for non-maximum suppression.

+As we haven't managed to make Carmelo Pulvirenti's plugin work, it was not used in this analysis.
+Also, the latest review on this plugin was in July 2007, whereas it was in April 2015 for Thomas Boudier's plugin and December 2015 for the Erik Meijering's plugin according to their github repository.

 ## Approaches for color images

 Unlike greyscale, images encoded in a color space are composed of three channels, which makes the computation trickier.
 Algorithms for color images usually only take the luminance component into account.
 This is a cost effective method because according to the color space either the luminance is one of the channels or it can be computed directly, for example with an RGB image.
 However, all edges are not necessarily best described by the luminance component, which results in a number of false negative edge pixels candidates.
-Another approach is to construct a cumulative edge map from each component of the image (for example after calculating the sum of the gradient magnitude of the three channels of an RGB image), but the results will be biased depending of the chosen color space. [^BOV2009]
+Another approach is to construct a cumulative edge map from each component of the image (for example after calculating the sum of the gradient magnitude of the three channels of an RGB image), but the results will be biased depending of the chosen color space[^BOV2009].

-Some algorithms developed for edge detection in color images based on vector approaches are described in papers by Trahanias and Venetsanopoulos [^TRA1993] and Scharcanski and Venetsanopoulos [^SCH1997].
+Some algorithms developed for edge detection in color images, based on vector approaches, are described in papers by Trahanias and Venetsanopoulos[^TRA1993] and Scharcanski and Venetsanopoulos[^SCH1997].

-Among all the plugins used here, only those related to the Canny operator are able to take care of the RGB picture.

 ## Benchmarking process